OpenVidu/openvidu.io-docs/docs/demos/openvidu-getaroom.md

 This application is very simple.
 It has only 4 files:

   - `openvidu-browser-VERSION.js`: openvidu-browser library.
 You don't have to manipulate this file.
-  - `app.js`: sample application main JavaScritp file, which makes use of _openvidu-browser-VERSION.js_.
+  - `app.js`: sample application main JavaScript file, which makes use of _openvidu-browser-VERSION.js_.
 You can manipulate this file to suit your needs.
   - `index.html`: HTML code for the welcome page to join a new room and for the room itself.
 You can manipulate this file to suit your needs.
 It has two links to both JavaScript files:

         <script src="openvidu-browser-VERSION.js.js"></script>